 I hardly knew Naomi but she sensed something in me.
 She knew I was divorced and that I went to court frequently.
-She suggested I go to the local domestic violence resource center to get help and acquaint myself with the signs of domestic violence.
+She suggested I go to the local domestic violence resource centre to get help and acquaint myself with the signs of domestic violence.

 I avoided her suggestions and gaze.
 “Yeah, maybe,” I’d say.

 Months after she’d first mentioned it, Naomi asked me to get into her car.
-“I’m going to take you to the domestic violence center,” she told me.
+“I’m going to take you to the domestic violence centre,” she told me.
 Her voice was both firm and kind.
 I got into the passenger seat without protest, glad she could not hear the jackhammer of my heart.

 The woman at the shelter led me into a room and set a questionnaire and a box of tissue in front of me on the table.
 “We can better determine what services you’d benefit from based on your survey responses,” she said.
 She shut the door gently behind her as she left the room.